x-ngece/x-ngece/README.md

 # Hi, I’m Xola Ngece! 👋

-## Introduction 👀
+## About Me 👀

 I have a diploma in Information Technology: Software Development and I'm currently a fullstack software developer candidate at Capaciti in Cape Town.
-I'm passionate about learning new technologies and solving problems using them.
-Currently, I collaborate with other candidates by building projects.
+I enjoy learning about new technologies and exploring their potential.
+Currently, I am deeply interested in cloud computing and am dedicating my spare time to learning about this field.
 Apart from coding, I enjoy fitness, hiking, and traveling.

 ## Skills and Technologies 🌱